 And that's Kate's story, but really it's only just the beginning of Kate's story.

-I'm writing this at the end of June 2012 and it is crazy to think that almost a year has past since that day.
+I'm writing this at the end of June 2012 and it is crazy to think that almost a year has passed since that day.
 Besides our salvation, Kate has been one of the biggest gifts that we have ever been given.
 We are so thankful for her birth parents who made the decision to choose life for their unborn daughter.
 We're so thankful that they chose adoption; we're thankful that they chose US, and that they gave us the gift of being parents.
 I'm thankful for the gift of infertility.
 Yes, you read that correctly.
 If Kevin and I had been able to have biological children, Kate would not be a part of our family.
 So, yes, I am thankful for the gift of infertility.